srcghb/D2L-Chrome-Extension/README.md

 Download the zipped folder and install it as an unpacked chrome extension.

 How to Install an Unpacked Chrome Extension:
-1) Go to the Chrome menue in the top right of the screen indicated by the three dots
+1) Go to the Chrome menu in the top right of the screen indicated by the three dots
 2) Click "Settings"
 3) Click "Extensions"
 4) Click "Load Unpacked"